 (1) paleoanthropological fossilized bodies, and

 (2) paleoanthropologists who are associated with them.

 Segments of the evolutionary narrative juxtaposed with discovery narratives of major paleoanthropological celebrities or “personas” are especially popular.
-These personas come with semi-complete skeletal remains, and each is a somewhat “sacred scientific body.”
+These personas come with semi-complete skeletal remains, particularly the skull, and each is a somewhat “sacred scientific body.”

 Each important discovery makes a new telling of the human evolution narrative possible.
 To become well-known, a new narrative, based on representation and interpretation of material proof, should question or disqualify the previous dominant narrative or narratives.

 A famous example of such a juxtaposition of discovery and evolution narratives is Lucy, a paleoanthropological celebrity, and Don Johanson, a paleoanthropologist who has also become a “celebrity.”
 Lucy was discovered in the present-day country of Ethiopia in 1974.
 In this case, a scientific narrative of human evolution, or rather one of its important chapters, is popularly told in conjunction with her the narrative of her discovery.